odoucet/magentoImage/README.md

 This wrapper has several limitations :
 - it does not handle watermark addition
 - any visitor with some skill could see the original image file.
-These could be adressed with some code.
+These could be adressed with some code (ie encode parameter / key for example).
 If you have time to do it, I will be happy to merge ;)